 So, here are my tips on how to break up with your real estate agent in a respectful way.
 We can’t win over everyone over … even though I wish I could.
 The following tips will help you make a clean break while allowing you to have a good interaction with your former agent.
 Denver is a large metropolitan city, but it still feels like a small town!
 You’re bound to cross paths at some point.

 If you are thinking that your agent may not be the right fit for you, I would recommend talking with them about your expectations.
+This is for you, clients!
 This may nip the problem right in the bud.
 Perhaps you and your agent aren’t on the same page with regard to your expectations.
 This is a process and your honesty only helps your agent advocate for you.

 What if your agent isn’t able to meet your expectations?
 That’s ok!
 It just allows you to have an honest and open conversation that this may not be the best fit for either of you.
 Heck, this ultimately saves everyone time and heartache!